J. Jonah Jameson: What If?

 (December 1980), in which Jameson exposes Spider-Man's secret identity to the public, is one of the most highly regarded stories of the series.
 Issue #82 of the second volume ponders history had Jameson adopted Parker.
-While this version of Jonah is actually more supportive of Peter, he still harbors his hatred of Spider-Man, until he has a change of heart.
+While this version of Jameson is actually more supportive of Peter, he still harbors his hatred of Spider-Man, until he has a change of heart.
 In another issue that imagines history had Parker's uncle, Ben Parker, not died as a result of Parker's initial lack of responsibility, Spider-Man becomes a successful entertainer, and uses his wealth and influence to shut down Jameson's paper and ruin his life.
 Jameson in turn becomes a criminal who organizes the Sinister Six to get revenge on Spider-Man.